 Managing Your Company Finances

 Many businesses just starting out fail because owners don’t properly assess all angles of running a new business.
 As an accountant, you have an advantage over many entrepreneurs because of your expert knowledge of concepts such as working capital and cash flow.

 Your training and experience have probably also taught you the value of careful business budgeting and financial planning.
 A good basic approach to budgeting is to overestimate the cost of operational expenses and set aside extra money to cover unexpected expenses such as replacing costly office equipment.

 Financial Planning for Business Growth

-A substantial investment is required to initially fund the start-up phase of your business.
+A substantial investment is required initially to fund the start-up phase of your business.
 Later, you may need to make additional investments to grow and expand your business.

-At some point in the life of your business you are likely to need financing.
+At some point in the life of your business, you are likely to need financing.
 Prepare in advance by cultivating relationships with lenders and establishing a solid credit rating for your business.

 Starting your own accounting firm can fulfill a long-held career dream.
 Make your dream a reality by using careful financial analysis and financial planning.
 Ready to begin your entrepreneurial journey?
 QuickBooks Online Accountant offers powerful tools for accounting professionals.
 Sign up for free.